top of page

 SAFED

 On board the Roslan, envoys of the Yishuv, stuck during the war in Europe, recounted to Frenkel stories of Eretz Israel.
 A particular city - Safed, left a mark on the young man's mind.
 Arriving in Palestine, he felt he did not find Eretz Israel of the bible in Jaffa and therefore traveled to Jerusalem.
 Still, he felt unsatisfied.
 During the winter of that year, 1920 legend says he traveled with a donkey to Safed, it is said that a fog settled on the mountain city.
-The lights of the city and the mountain, so foreign to his native plains surrounding Odessa enchanted the young artist.
-Ever since Safed's mysticism held Frenkel's heart.
+The city's view, so foreign to the native plains surrounding Odessa enchanted the young artist.
+Ever since, Safed's mysticism held Frenkel's heart.

 In 1920, Trumpeldor and his comrades were attacked in Tel Hai.
 Frenkel and others rushed to Tel Hai to help.
 Alas, they were too late.
 Frenkel, perhaps sensing the historical weight of the event began to paint, recording Tel Hai in the aftermath of the battle.